morepath/morepath/doc/models_and_linking.rst

 Required
 --------

-[this is still science fiction at the time of writing, though almost all of the infrastructure is now in place]

 Sometimes you may want a URL parameter to be required: when the URL parameter is missing, it's an error and a ``400 Bad Request`` should be returned.
 You can do this by passing in a ``required`` argument